zachooz/DeepModels/README.md

 # DeepModels
-A couple deep learning models for reference
+A couple deep learning models for reference and an auto differentiation program.